-What is a utility-scale solar installation?
+What is a solar power plant?

 Solar panels can only generate electricity when the sun is shining, while other traditional generation sources can supply energy 24 hours a day, seven days a week.
 Fortunately, solar can become available at all hours of the day with energy storage solutions like solar batteries.